 This positive style of communication in a group activity is typically characterised by the following behaviours:

-Our Professional Preparations for your aptitude tests, group activity & Interview with ACT Fire & Rescue:
+Our Professional Preparations for your aptitude tests, group activity & Interviews with ACT Fire & Rescue:

 The Institute of Psychometric Coaching has developed a variety of tailored preparations to ensure you are ready for your tests with ACT Fire and Rescue.